diffpy/diffpy.github.io/acknowledgements.rst

 Additional Contributions
 ------------------------

-The Diffpy team would like to thank help and comments from multiple users during the development of this release: Dragica Podgorski, Valentina Felsen, and Kirsten M. Ø. Jensen.
+The DiffPy team would like to thank multiple users for their help and comments during the development of this release: Dragica Podgorski, Valentina Felsen, and Kirsten M. Ø. Jensen.